Florida Admiralty Law Firm

 - Individuals or passengers on a vessel are entitled to a certain standard of care.
 If the ship owners fail to exercise reasonable care for guests or visitors on the vessel, they may be held liable for negligence.
 Boat owners can also be held liable for injuries and death involving assaults, mechanical failures, piloting error and intoxication at sea.

 If you have been hurt or lost a loved one in a boating accident, contact Rosen & Ohr, P.A. at (954) 981-1852 or contact us via our online contact form.
-We represent accident victims in all areas of South Florida, including, but not limited to Hollywood, Pembroke Pines, Aventura, Hallandale, Ft.
+Our experienced personal injury attorneys represent accident victims in all areas of South Florida, including, but not limited to Hollywood, Pembroke Pines, Aventura, Hallandale, Ft.
 Lauderdale, North Miami Beach, Miami, Sunny Isles, Cooper City, Dania Beach, Broward County, Dade County, and Palm Beach County.